-Repeat these steps if required to jump to the

-next start-up point

-Press the NC Start key

-The control requires evenution of the NIC

-The control resumes execution of the NC program.
+- Repeat these steps if required to jump to the next start-up point - Press the NC Start key - The control resumes execution of the NC program.

 Example of multi-level mid-program startup

 You run a main program with several subprogram calls in the program Sub.i.
 You work with a touch probe cycle in the main program.
 You use the result of the touch probe cycle later for positioning.